B.M.S. College of Engineering: Graduate

 Students are admitted to postgraduate courses on basis of their GATE test scores, as well as on their Post Graduate Karnataka CET scores.
 Students, upon graduating, receive a Master of Computer Applications (M.C.A.) or Master of Technology (M.Tech.) degree.
 They also offer a Master of Business Administration (MBA) degree.

 Rankings

-BMSCE was ranked 83rd by the National Institutional Ranking Framework (NIRF) engineering ranking in 2022.
-It was ranked 24th among engineering colleges by India Today in 2020.
+BMSCE was ranked 100 to 150 band by the National Institutional Ranking Framework (NIRF) engineering ranking in 2024.

 Departments and courses

 Undergraduate

 These departments offer four-year undergraduate courses in engineering.
 All of the undergraduate courses have been conferred autonomous status by the Visvesvaraya Technological University.
 The following programmes are offered: Aerospace Engineering, Bio-technology, Chemical Engineering, Civil Engineering.
-Computer Science, Electronics and Communication Engineering, Electrical And Electronics Engineering, Industrial Engineering and Management, Information Science, Electronics and Instrumentation Engineering, Artificial intelligence and Machine learning, Mechanical Engineering and Electronics and Telecommunication Engineering.
+Computer Science, Electronics and Communication Engineering, Electrical And Electronics Engineering, Industrial Engineering and Management, Information Science, Electronics and Instrumentation Engineering, Artificial intelligence and Machine learning, Mechanical Engineering, Medical Electronics and Electronics and Telecommunication Engineering.
 The allied departments of the college are the departments of Physics, Chemistry, Mathematics, Humanities along with the placement and training department.